An ETH-Tight Exact Algorithm for Euclidean TSP: An exact algorithm for TSP

 The number of perfect matchings on $k$ points is $k^{\Theta(k)}$.
 Unfortunately, already in the first call of the recursive algorithm $|\Bin|$ and $|\Bout|$ can be as large as $\Theta(n^{1-1/d})$.
 Hence, recursively checking all matchings will not lead to an algorithm with the desired running time.
 In $\Reals^2$ we can use that an optimal TSP tour is crossing-free, so it is sufficient to look for ``crossing-free matchings'', of which there are only $2^{O(k)}$.
 (This approach would actually require a different setup of the subproblems; see the papers by Deineko~\etal~\cite{DeinekoKW06} and Dorn~\etal~\cite{DornPBF10}.)
 However, the crossing-free property has no analogue in higher dimensions, and it does not hold in $\Reals^2$ for our ``almost-Euclidean'' setting either.
 Hence, we need a different approach to rule out a significant proportion of the available matchings.

-\paragraph{Applying the rank-based approach.} Next we describe how we can use the rank-based approach~\cite{single-exponential,CyganKN18} in our setting.
-A standard application of the rank-based approach works on a tree-decomposition of the underlying graph, where the bags represent vertex separators of the underlying graph.
+\paragraph{Applying the rank-based approach} Next we describe how we can use the rank-based approach~\cite{single-exponential,CyganKN18} in our setting.
+We try to avoid the intricate notation introduced in the original papers, but our terminology is mostly compatible with~\cite{single-exponential}.
+A standard application of the rank-based approach works on a tree-decomposition of the underlying graph, where the bags represent vertex separators.
 In our application the underlying graph is a complete graph on the points---all segments are potentially segments of the TSP tour---and we have to use a separator for the edges in the solution.
-We try to avoid the intricate notation introduced in the original papers, but our terminology is mostly compatible with~\cite{single-exponential}.

-Let $P$ be a set of points in $\Reals^d$, and let $B\subseteq P$ be a set of boundary points such $|B|$ is even.
+Let $P$ be a set of points in $\Reals^d$, and let $B\subseteq P$ be a set of boundary points such that $|B|$ is even.
 Let $\cM(B)$ denote the set of all perfect matchings on~$B$, and consider a matching $M\in \cM(B)$.
 We can turn $M$ into a weighted matching by assigning to it the minimum total length of any solution realizing $M$.
 In other words, $\weight(M)$ is the length of the solution of \btsp for input~$(P,B,M)$.
-Whenever we speak of weighted matchings in the sequel, we always mean perfect matchings on a set $B\subseteq P$ weighted as above, where $B$ and $P$ should be clear from the context.
+Whenever we speak of weighted matchings in the sequel, we always mean perfect matchings on a set $B\subseteq P$ weighted as above.
 We use $\cM(B,P)$ to denote the set of all such weighted matchings on~$B$.
 Note that $|\cM(B,P)| = |\cM(B)| = 2^{O(|B|\log |B|)}$.
 The key to reducing the number of matchings we have to consider is the concept of representative sets, as explained next.

+We say that two matchings $M,M' \in \cM(B)$ \emph{fit} if their union is a Hamiltonian cycle on~$B$.
+Consider a pair $P,B$.
+Let $\cR$ be a set of weighted matchings on~$B$ and let $M$ be another matching on~$B$.
+We define

+that is, $\opt(M,\cR)$ is the minimum total length of any collection of paths on $P$ that together with the matching $M$ forms a cycle.